eczema-doctor-patient-treatment

 • Low.

 The choice depends on the patient (age, skin type) and the lesions (location, extent, severity).
-Physicians limit the use of potent topical corticosteroids to severe lesions and avoid their application on thin skin (face, eyelids, skin folds, scrotum).
+Physicians limit the use of potent topical corticosteroids to severe lesions and try to avoid their application on thin skin (face, eyelids, skin folds, scrotum).

 For thick and resistant lesions, particularly on the palms of the hands or the soles of the feet, dermatologists may prescribe topical corticosteroids under occlusion (wrapped under wet bandages) to enhance their effect.